cjratcliff/ml-compiled/docs/generative_models.rst

 where :math:`\mu` and :math:`\sigma` are the mean and standard deviation of the encoding.

+Problems
+'''''''''''
-The use of the mean squared error means the network tends to produce blurry images.
+* The use of the mean squared error means the network tends to produce blurry images.
 A GAN does not have this problem.
-The assumption of independence in the entries of the hidden vector may also contribute to poor results.
+* The assumption of independence in the entries of the hidden vector may also contribute to poor results.

-Provides better results when combined with a GAN. https://github.com/skaae/vaeblog

 Generative Adversarial Network (GAN)
 ------------------------------------------------